 If someone close to you, like a family member or significant other, develops an alcohol addiction, you may notice that they behave differently than they usually do.
-The signs of alcohol use disorder often include problematic physical and behavioral changes like avoidance, defensiveness, and lying.
+The signs of alcoholism and alcohol use disorder often include problematic physical and behavioral changes like avoidance, defensiveness, and lying.

 Lying to loved ones is a common sign of alcohol addiction and substance use disorders involving other drugs, too.
 You might be aware of the lying, but you might be wondering why they’d lie, and be frustrated that they don’t seem to see that you want to help them.